 Bonded Leather vs Full Grain Leather

+Generally, only the hair on full grain leather is removed.
+This cut makes use of the outer layout of the hide, sometimes known as the "grain".
 Generally, the grain consists of a bunch of leather fiber that are densely packed and fine; this enables the grains to achieve very strong, durable, and durable surfaces.
+The surface fibers make it more durable than any other leather type, making it excellent for saddles, shoes, and furniture.

 Bonded Leather vs Faux Leather